kadikraman/react-native-v2/lessons/setup-rn.md

 instruments -s devices
 ```

 This will list all the devices (real and simulated) available on your computer.
-I never change my phone's name, so it's set at the default: "Kadi’s iPhone" (notice the fancy `’` - this is important).
+I never changes my phone's name, so it's set at the default: "Kadi’s iPhone" (notice the fancy `’` - this is important).

 Now open the terminal in your project root directory (inside AwesomeProject) and run